johndunne2019/Fundamentals-of-Data-Analysis-Project-2019/README.md

 ## pandas
 Python Data Analysis Library is a Python package than can be used to analyse data sets such as the Tips data set.
 I used pandas to do some basic descriptive statistics on the Tips data set. pandas can deal with both strings and floating point numbers and so is a good package to use to analyse the Tips data set.
 The official pandas documentation is located here: https://pandas.pydata.org/ and there is a useful tutorial here: 10 minutes to pandas: https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html.

-**Some of the functions within pandas that I used to analyse the dataset**
-* pandas.read_csv to read in the csv file to the pandas package.
-* dataframe.head() to display the first 5 rows of the dataset.
-* dataframe.tail() to display the last 5 rows of the dataset.
-* dataframe.describe() to return an overview of some basic statistics based on the dataset.
-* dataframe.shape() to return the number of rows and columns in the dataset.
-* dataframe.iloc to return a particular row of data from the dataset.
-* dataframe.loc to return all rows of data in the dataset that have a certain condition such as all "male" and "smoker".
-* dataframe.mean to return the mean of a row of data in the dataset.
-* dataframe.std to return the standard deviation of a row of data in the dataset.
-* dataframe.groupby to group the data set by variable.

 ## Scikit learn

 ## matplotlib